khanderz/MME-Calculator/README.md

 ## <a name="features"></a>Features:

-#### Login/Logout & User Dashboard Charts
+#### Login/Logout
 ![alt text](https://github.com/khanderz/MME-Calculator/blob/main/static/img/login.gif)

-Weekly and monthly charts on the user dashboard displays 7-day and 30-day total daily MMEs.
-This feature allows the clinician/patient to assess when a person experienced one or more days in the last 7 days/30 days where their cumulative MME from opioid prescriptions exceeded 90 MME, increasing their risk of opioid addiction and/or accidental overdose.

 #### Total MME Increments
 ![alt text](https://github.com/khanderz/MME-Calculator/blob/main/static/img/increment.gif)

-#### Save a Medication to Your User Dashboard
+#### Save a Medication to Your User Dashboard & Charts
 ![alt text](https://github.com/khanderz/MME-Calculator/blob/main/static/img/save.gif)

+Weekly and monthly charts on the user dashboard displays 7-day and 30-day total daily MMEs.
+This feature allows the clinician/patient to assess when a person experienced one or more days in the last 7 days/30 days where their cumulative MME from opioid prescriptions exceeded 90 MME, increasing their risk of opioid addiction and/or accidental overdose.

+Date filled is a required input for the charts.

 ## <a name="installation"></a>Installation:
 ```git clone https://github.com/khanderz/MME-Calculator.git```